 If you are not from Rotherham or the BME community, go to our contact details of other organisations that can help you.

 We provide a range of support from one-off advice to longer-term programmes.
 Whatever your situation, we will help you make a safety plan, leave violence and support you into the future.
 Read about how we can help below.

 We understand your needs

 Sharing your situation with other people is scary, but Apna Haq’s staff are kind, caring and supportive women who understand your needs.
 You can contact us for one-off advice, or access more long-term support.
 If you need an interpreter – we’ll provide one.
-If your situation is specific to your religion/culture/community – we have the knowledge to make our support tailored to your situation.
+If your situation is specific to your religion, culture or community – we have the knowledge to make our support tailored to your situation.

 We will help you be safe

 Our primary goal is to make sure you are safe.
 We will support you to manage the risks you may face.
 We will offer you general advice on anything you would like to share with us, support you to leave your violent situation, and plan support for you into the future.
 We can refer you to other support if necessary.

 It is very difficult to leave a violent situation.
 But we can support you to build your confidence in yourself that you are doing the right thing.
 You can take part in our confidence building courses which aim to improve your health and wellbeing.

 We can help you financially